 Slope-Intercept Form Doodle Notes

-Slope Intercept Form of a Line "Doodle Notes" -
+Slope Intercept Form for Linear Equations "Doodle Notes" -

 Doodling has been proven to activate the brain's pathways just enough to keep it from daydreaming, without distracting from the learning at hand!